vman241308/face_detection_javascript/README.md

 ```

-##### Controls

-So far, only the source has been specified.
++ **Controls**: So far, only the source has been specified.
 In order to do something with it, it needs one or more UI triggers to activate it. `FaceDetector` provides you with a way to create these controls if you desire.
 In order to do that, you will need to add the `controls` placeholder to your markup.

 ```html